abdolence/gitops-pr-automator/README.md

   commitHistory:
     disable: false # You can disable commit history in the PR
     onlyMergeCommits: false # You can include only merge commits in the PR

+#  Manage the PRs lifecycle created by the action
+#  alwaysCreateNew: true
+#  leaveOpenOnlyNumberOfPRs: 2

 # You can define regex patterns for all repositories and
 # override them for specific repositories
 # regex: